cheretbe/notes/linux/dns+dhcp.md

 # Directory for zone files
 mkdir -p /etc/bind/zones
 ```
 `$ORIGIN` defines a base name from which "unqualified" names (those without a terminating dot) substitutions are made when processing the zone file.
-If an `$ORIGIN` directive is not defined BIND generates it automatically from the zone name.
+If an `$ORIGIN` directive is not defined BIND generates it automatically from the zone name.<br>
+:warning: **Note trailing full stops**

 ```shell